openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakerefsobjectmodelwithrefprops.md

 public class Fakerefsobjectmodelwithrefprops extends extends ApiClient implements [FakerefsobjectmodelwithrefpropsPost.PostOperation](../../paths/fakerefsobjectmodelwithrefprops/FakerefsobjectmodelwithrefpropsPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/refs/object_model_with_ref_props"

 ## Method Summary
 | Modifier and Type | Method and Description |